d93-rgb/GPU-Rendering/README.md

 For Linux	: Download the mesa library, package name depends on distribution.<br/>

 2. (linux) X11 any recent version<br/>
-If X11 is used, the development and extension libraries are needed as an dependecy for glfw.<br/>
+If X11 is used, the development and extension libraries are needed as a dependecy for glfw.<br/>